Enghavevej: Notable buildings

-The former Enghavevej School is from 1894–95 and was designed by Ludvig Fenger.
+The former Enghavevej School is from 1894 to 1895 and was designed by Ludvig Fenger.

 Vega (No. 40) is one of Copenhagen's leading venues for contemporary music.
 The building is a former assembly building constructed for the labour union in 1956 to a Modernist design by Vilhelm Lauritzen.
 It was listed on the Danish registry of protected buildings and places in 1995.

 The former Copenhagen Tramways remise complex (No. 80-82) has been converted into a centre for street culture and street sports.
 The activities include Street basketball, parkour, dance, street soccer, street art, beat production, and DJing.
 It comprises Copenhagen Skatepark and StreetMekka (No. 82D).

 Vesterbro Fire Station (No. 170) was inaugurated on 1 November 1929.
 The building was designed by city architect Poul Holsøe.
-The adjacent Bavnehøj School was built 1928-29 to a design by Poul Holsøe in collaboration with Tage Rue.
+The adjacent Bavnehøj School was built 1928–29 to a design by Poul Holsøe in collaboration with Tage Rue.

 The housing estate at No. 120 was the first development constructed by Arbejdernes Kiooperative Byggeforening shortly after its foundation in 1913.
 It is built to a National Romantic design by Christian Mandrup-Poulsen with loggias and Mansard roofs.
-The housing estate at No. 92-142 was built for Arbejdernes Andels Boligforening (AAB, "The Workers Cooperative Housing Association") in 1945-1946.
+The housing estate at No. 92-142 was built for Arbejdernes Andels Boligforening (AAB, "The Workers Cooperative Housing Association") in 1945–1946.
 It was designed by Knud Hansen.
-Enghaven I (No. 172-84) is from 1932–33 and was designed by Arthur Wittmaack and Vilhelm Hvalsøe.
+Enghaven I (No. 172-84) is from 1932 to 1933 and was designed by Arthur Wittmaack and Vilhelm Hvalsøe.